Business ownership: Race and gender should not be a barrier to owning a business.

 Insights & Analyses

-• In 2018, racial inequities in firm ownership are far more severe among firms with paid employees than among sole proprietorship.
+• In 2021, racial inequities in firm ownership were far more severe among firms with paid employees than among nonemployer firms.

-• Among firms with paid employees in 2020, the rate of business ownership for white workers is nearly four times higher than for Latinx workers and 7 times higher than for Black workers.
+• Among firms with paid employees in 2022, the rate of business ownership for white and Asian American workers was significantly higher compared with Black and Latinx workers.

-• Among sole proprietorships, the number of Native American and Pacific Islander-owned firms grew the most from 2017-2020.
+• Among nonemployer firms, the number of Black-owned firms grew the most from 2019-2021.

-• Among firms with paid employees overall, and for white and black-owned firms, firm growth was strongest in the utilities industry from 2017-20120.
-For Asian-owned firms, growth was strongest in the real estate and rental and leasing industry, while for Latino-owned firms growth was strongest in the arts, entertainment, and recreation industry.
+• Among firms with paid employees overall, and for white, Black, Latinx and Native American-owned firms, firm growth was strongest in the utilities industry from 2017-2022.
+For Asian-owned firms, growth was strongest in the transportation and warehousing industry.

-• Among firms with paid employees, the number of women-owned firms and men-owned firms per 100 workers increased slightly from 2007 to 2020, but there are still about four firms owned by a man for every one firm owned by a woman.
+• Among firms with paid employees, the number of women-owned firms and men-owned firms per 100 workers increased slightly from 2007 to 2022, but there are still about four firms owned by a man for every two firms owned by a woman.

 Drivers of Inequity